Homemade Stuffed Seitan Roast En Croute

 How to Serve a Vegan Holiday Roast

-How to Store Leftover Vegan Turkey Roast
+How to Store Leftover Seitan Roast

-FREEZER: When freezing, we like to slice the roast and freeze them in freezer-safe bags.
+Freezer: When freezing, we like to slice the roast and freeze them in freezer-safe bags.
 Lie them flat until fully frozen.
 Then, you can freeze for up to 2 months.

 This homemade Seitan Roast En Croute recipe is the perfect main dish for your vegan holiday table.
 Stuffed with vegetarian bread stuffing and wrapped in a puff pastry crust, this is a fantastic plant based replacement for turkey for your Christmas, Thanksgiving, or any special dinner.
 It takes a fair amount of time to prepare but is pretty easy to put together and is sure to be a big hit with the whole family!

-You should totally go for it and make this beautiful Homemade Seitan Roast for your holiday table this year.
 And when you do, we wanna see!
 We want to jump up and down in an excited frenzy with you to celebrate your awesome-ness.

 Head-on shot of a homemade vegan seitan roast with traditional bread stuffing wrapped in a puff pastry crust.